Abdul Muhaimin: Early life

-The eldest of four children, Muhaimin graduated from the Nanyang Technological University in 2015, with a degree in mechanical engineering.
+The eldest of four children, Abdul Muhaimin was educated at Tanjong Katong Secondary School and Tampines Junior College.
+He graduated from the Nanyang Technological University in 2016, with a degree in mechanical engineering.

 Career

-Muhaimin began his career at Aljunied–Hougang Town Council (AHTC) as an assistant lift manager where he was in charge of multiple projects.
+Abdul Muhaimin began his career at Aljunied–Hougang Town Council (AHTC) as an assistant lift manager where he was in charge of multiple projects.
 Prior to the 2025 general election, he was a senior property manager with AHTC.

 Political career

-Muhaimin was fielded in the 2025 general election to contest as part of a four-member team in Sengkang GRC on the WP ticket against the governing People's Action Party (PAP), which was trying to unseat the WP in the GRC.
-His running mates were incumbents Jamus Lim, He Ting Ru and Louis Chua.

-On 3 May 2025, Muhaimin and the rest of the WP team were elected to Parliament after securing 56.31% of the vote.
+During the 2025 general election, Abdul Muhaimin was in a four-member WP team and contested in Sengkang GRC with He Ting Ru, Louis Chua, and Jamus Lim and won the GRC with 56.32% of the votes.
+Muhaimin was elected as Member of Parliament representing Sengkang GRC in the 15th Parliament.

 Central Executive Council

-On 18 June 2025, Muhaimin was elected into the Central Executive Council (CEC) of the WP as a deputy organising secretary.
+On 18 June 2025, Abdul Muhaimin was elected into the Central Executive Council (CEC) of the WP as a deputy organising secretary.

 Personal life

-Muhaimin was named as an inspirational patient by SingHealth in 2011.
-On 6 April 2010, at age 21, Muhaimin had met with a serious accident where he was run over by a lorry.
-Admitted to the Changi General Hospital, he was bedridden for two months and had underwent more than seven months of treatment, surgeries and physiotherapy.
+Abdul Muhaimin was named as an inspirational patient by SingHealth in 2011.
+On 6 April 2010, at age 21, Abdul Muhaimin had met with a serious accident where he was run over by a lorry.
+Admitted to the Changi General Hospital, he was bedridden for two months and had undergone more than seven months of treatment, surgeries and physiotherapy.

-Muhaimin plays video games as a hobby.
+Abdul Muhaimin plays video games as a hobby.
 He also enjoys playing football and badminton for leisure.